adriens/katacoda-scenarios/psql-trick/purge-partitions/step8.md

 Job done but:

-- The delete action is transactin consuming (it's a transaction)
+- The delete action is transaction consuming (it's a transaction)
 - Generate WALs...
 - We have to run a VACUUM to get space back: we'd rather not to have to do this (let's get lazy)